-Clause 7.1.1.3: Application to mobile railway infrastructure construction & maintenance equipment
+2.7.3.
+Clause 7.1.1.3: Application to special vehicles, such as on-track machines

-"(1) The application of this TSI to mobile railway infrastructure construction and maintenance equipment (as defined in Section 2.2 and 2.3) is not mandatory."
+"(1) The application of this TSI to mobile railway infrastructure construction and maintenance equipment (as defined in Sections 2.2 and 2.3) is not mandatory."

 This clause applies to vehicles listed in section 2.2: OTMs and Infrastructure inspection vehicles.
 When the TSI is applied, OTMs are subject to requirements specific to them (e.g. annex C of the TSI), and infrastructure inspection vehicles are subject to the same requirement as any vehicle in the scope of the TSI.